-- (a) Unless specifically authorized by the Installation Commander, capturing video or still images during civil sUAS/drone operations is prohibited. - (b) Installation Commanders shall establish specific guidance and policies regarding requests for capturing data (i.e., video, still images, and special imaging technology) from sUAS/drones to support mission requirements in line with current photography policy and guidelines, and subject to anti-terrorism/force protection (AT/FP) and mission assurance (MA) interests. - (c) Except as otherwise permitted by the Installation Commander, and unless a law enforcement agency first obtains a search warrant authorizing the use of sUAS/drones, no person, entity, or agency may use a sUAS/drone to photograph private real property, use special imaging technology, or conduct surveillance of a person, or a dwelling occupied by a person, and that dwelling's curtilage, without the person's consent. - (d) sUAS/drone operators shall disable all video and still image collection capabilities that the aircraft may possess prior to operation aboard MCIEAST Installations, unless image and/or data collection is specifically authorized by the Installation Commander.
+(a) Unless specifically authorized by the Installation Commander, capturing video or still images during civil sUAS operations is prohibited.

+- (b) Installation Commanders shall establish specific guidance and policies regarding requests for capturing data (i.e., video, still images, and special imaging technology) from sUAS to support mission requirements in line with current photography policy and guidelines, and subject to antiterrorism/force protection, mission assurance (MA), and Operations Security interests. - (c) Except as otherwise permitted by the Installation Commander, and unless a law enforcement agency first obtains a search warrant authorizing the use of sUAS, no person, entity, or agency may use a sUAS to photograph private real property, use special imaging technology, or conduct surveillance of a person, or a dwelling occupied by a person, and that dwelling's curtilage, without the person's consent. - (d) sUAS operators shall disable all video and still image collection capabilities that the aircraft may possess prior to operation aboard MCIEAST Installations, unless image and/or data collection is specifically authorized by the Installation Commander.